 A portion of the sale price of the watch was reportedly donated to the Nell Newman Foundation, which continues the actor’s legacy in philanthropy.

 The Vacheron Constantin 57260 watch is currently known as the most complicated watch in the world.

 Packed with 57 complications and a total of 2,826 individual components, this 957-gram pocket watch was made by hand in-house by three watchmakers for eight years.

 This mega-complication watch is a white metal with multiple calendars and a double retrograde split-seconds chronograph.
 Some of the many features include six-time measurement functions, seven perpetual calendar functions, seven-alarm functions, and 8 Hebrew calendar functions.
 You can visit the official Vacheron Constantin page to see the rest of the features.

-The watch has an impressive number of complications and features, but it remains legible, garnering even more praise from watch experts and aficionados.
+The watch has an impressive number of complications and features, but it remains legible, garnering even more praise from watch experts and enthusiasts.
 This shows that the company, with 260 years of watchmaking experience, continues to be one of the best watchmakers in the world.

-While smartwatches have not caught up to the price of luxury watches and probably never will…there have been some very expensive smartwatches – check them out here.
+While smartwatches have not caught up to the price of luxury watches and probably never will, there have been some very expensive smartwatches – check them out here.